-The show, which was shot in Gomez’s new Los Angeles home amid the coronavirus quarantine, premiered on Thursday, August 13.
+The show, which was shot in Gomez’s new Los Angeles home amid the coronavirus quarantine, premiered in August 2020.
 In the first episode, the Monte Carlo star joined forces with French chef Ludo Lefebvre to cook the “perfect omelet” as well as a cheese soufflé.
 Each installment ends with the Spring Breakers star making a $10,000 donation to a charity of the chef’s choice.

 “People who know me know that I love to cook, except I have no idea what to do or how to do it,” Gomez explained at the top of the show.
 “I can’t even fix eggs properly.
 So while I’ve been stuck at home, I thought what better time to improve my skills in the kitchen.”

 The “Wolves” singer added: “I’ve asked some of the best chefs to school me.
 They’re at home, I’m at home, and we’re going to see if we can make a meal together.
 Apart.”

 After setting up her own microphone and mounting a camera above her stove, Gomez retrieved the necessary ingredients (which had been delivered to her door) and called Lefebvre, who is the chef behind Los Angeles’ Trois Mec, LudoBird and Petit Trois, via video chat.